-This comprises majorly profit from sale of financial assets, plant and equipment, foreign exchange gains and impairment loss no longer required written back.
+This comprises majorly profit from sale of plant and equipment, sales of sack, government grant and so on.

-Income arising from disposal of items of financial assets, plant and equipment and scraps is recognised at the time when proceeds from the disposal has been received by the Company.
+Income arising from disposal of items of plant and equipment and scraps is recognised at the time when proceeds from the disposal has been received by the Company.
 The profit on disposal is calculated as the difference between the net proceeds and the carrying amount of the assets.
-The company recognises impairment no longer required as other income when the Company receives cash on an impaired receivable or when the value of an impaired investment increased and the investment is realisable.